Apollo-Blaze/House-Price-Prediction-Using-Neural-Networks/README.md

 # 🏠 House Price Prediction Using Neural Networks

 ## Overview
-This project aims to predict house prices using a neural network model.
+This project aims to predict house prices using a ANN (Artificial Neural Network) model.
 The dataset used is from Kaggle's house sales prediction dataset.

 ## Dataset
 - **Source**: Kaggle House Sales Prediction